-We’ve put together 15 hours of brand-new video courses featuring Dr. Bart Basi, Roman Basi, Lacie Henson, Monica Haven, and more.
-The best of the best in the tax world is here to explain, in plain English, everything that has changed for 2022 and what has stayed the same.
+We’ve included 15 hours of brand-new video courses featuring Dr. Bart Basi, Roman Basi, Lacie Henson, Monica Haven, and more.
+The best in the tax world is here to explain, in plain English, everything that has changed for 2022 and what has stayed the same.
 These courses are all IRS-approved.

-The 15 hours contained in this package include:
+The 15 hours contained in this package include the following:

 - 2 Hours of Ethics